Being asked to attend a Preliminary Disciplinary meeting

 - issue you with a financial penalty not exceeding £250

-- take other action that is both proportionate and relevant to the misconduct e.g. requiring you to change or leave University accommodation; paying compensation for damage caused or attending a follow up session such as a drug awareness course or sign a behaviour agreement
+- take other action that is both proportionate and relevant to the misconduct e.g. requiring you to change or leave University accommodation; paying compensation for damage caused; attending a follow up session such as a drug awareness course or sign a behaviour agreement

 - make a written report to the University Secretary for action under the terms of Disciplinary Procedure for Students 8.1(b)(i), this report will be accompanied by full supporting documentation relating to the case.